jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

 3. These plots may demonstrate why EGs assign different attribution between models.
   * E.g., `avg lstm`s weighted `RelHum` and `WindSpeed` higher than `massive lstm`s.
 Likewise, the `avg lstm` assigns a slight nonlinear effect to these variables which prescribes higher probability of ice over these ~90% of their values

+##### When NOT using process-based inputs

+1. The models can learn noticeably different and even opposing patterns (e.g., positive vs negative; linear vs nonlinear)
+2. Behavior at the extremes:
+  * The `massive` lstm behaves wilder at the extremes for `LakeArea`
+  * The `avg` lstm behaves wilder at the extremes for `MaxDepth` and `RelHum`
+    * These values operate over larger changes in % of ice
+  * Others are too different or plausible to speak on
+3. These plot helps illustrate the difference in EG magnitudes for the top 3 variables.
+The `massive` model more greatly relies on `AirTemp` and assigns it a stronger threshold effect while assigned the radiation variables more linear effects.
+These three values are correlated and this ultimately likely means very little.

 <!-- #region -->
 <br><br><br><br><br>

 # Conclusions

+##### When using process-based models

 * At a coarse, high-level the `avg lstm` and `massive lstm` behave similarly (beyond performance metrics).
 <br>